Social Procurement and Sustainable Purchasing

-The City of Edmonton’s Sustainable Purchasing Policy encourages staff to purchase quality products, services and construction at reasonable prices while considering key environmental and social benefits of the product or service.
-The policy also includes a Supplier Code of Conduct.
+The City is creating a social procurement policy which will make use of the City's purchasing power to create a positive social impact in the community.
+The current Sustainable Purchasing Policy (SPP) encourages staff to purchase quality products, services and construction at reasonable prices while considering key environmental and social benefits of the product or service.

 Professionalism and Fairness in Purchasing

-The Materials Management branch proudly follows the ethical codes of the Purchasing Management Association of Canada, the National Institute of Government Purchasers, and the City of Edmonton itself.
+The Corporate Procurement & Supply Services branch proudly follows the ethical codes of the Supply Chain Management Association, the National Institute of Government Purchasers, and the City of Edmonton itself.

 The City is committed to ensuring fair treatment of bidders in its tendering processes and to providing feedback on bid evaluations.